promised-ai/redpoll-website/content/blog/gamma.md

 This is a trivial example of an outlier.
 It's the same sample as the one found above, and can be seen in the `fWidth` plot.
-This is not too interesting, but consider this example:
+This is not too interesting, but consider this next example:

 ```python
 # Calculate all the fAlpha surprisals and get the top 5 most surprising